ODIM-Project/ODIM/docs/README.md

 >**NOTE:**
 `ComputerSystemId` is the unique identifier of a system specified by Resource Aggregator for ODIM.
-It is represented as `<UUID:n>` in Resource Aggregator for ODIM. `<UUID:n>` is the universally unique identifier of a system.
-Example: *ba0a6871-7bc4-5f7a-903d-67f3c205b08c:1*.
+It is represented as `<UUID.n>` in Resource Aggregator for ODIM. `<UUID.n>` is the universally unique identifier of a system.
+Example: *ba0a6871-7bc4-5f7a-903d-67f3c205b08c.1*.

 ## Viewing the list of supported Redfish services